Canada Carbon (CVE:CCB) Trading Down 25% – Here’s What Happened

-Canada Carbon Inc. (CVE:CCB – Get Free Report)’s share price was down 25% during mid-day trading on Tuesday .
+Canada Carbon Inc. (CVE:CCB – Get Free Report)’s share price traded down 25% on Tuesday .
 The company traded as low as C$0.02 and last traded at C$0.02.
-Approximately 101,428 shares were traded during mid-day trading, a decline of 44% from the average daily volume of 181,169 shares.
+101,428 shares changed hands during trading, a decline of 44% from the average session volume of 181,169 shares.
 The stock had previously closed at C$0.02.

 Canada Carbon Inc engages in the acquisition, exploration, and evaluation of natural resource properties in Canada.
 The company primarily explores for graphite deposits.
 It holds interests in the Miller property that covers an area of approximately 100 square kilometers located to the west of Montreal in the Grenville Township; and the Asbury Graphite property, which includes 22 claims covering an area of approximately 1,205.9 hectares located in the Laurentides region of southern Quebec.